Trends

 Gallic Rooster, Sticker, Nantes, August 2012

 I didn’t know what being homesick felt like until 2004.
-This was a foreign concept to me: I was traveling the world and I didn’t miss France the slightest.
+This was a foreign concept to me—I was travelling the world and I didn’t miss France at all.
 To be honest, I didn’t miss my family either—I was too focused on living the experience abroad, on trying to find the meaning of life.
 Eh, what do you expect—I was selfish, the way kids barely out of their teens can be.

 Many sleepless nights were spent tossing and turning in bed, thinking about my future.
 That’s my problem—I think too much, always have.